This week it’s all bulk, baby. Jar it and char it as I always say.

-The only other curly cut I've had is Escudo, which I loved.
-Escudo's coins were surprisingly pristine and neat in the tin, 403's are shaggy and some already partially rubbed out.
+My most recent coin cut was Escudo, which I loved.
+Escudo's coins are impressively pristine and neat in the tin, 403's are shaggy and some already partially rubbed out.
 But you would expect that from tumbling around in bulk, and besides, it wasn't the neatness that I loved about Escudo anyway.
 I'll sometimes roll a coin up into a sort of ball for the bottom of the chamber, and there's certainly enough of them intact to do so.

 The rope that's cut to make these coins is Dark Fired Kentucky wrapped in Virginias, so once sliced, they have a sort of bullseye look.
 The Kentucky makes for a dark center in an eddy of brown and reddish leaf with blonde streaks like the poor victim of an intern hair stylist (that's how I think Carrie Bradshaw would write a tobacco column.
 Okay I'll stick to my own voice).

 I'm all set up out in the courtyard with my Leonard Cohen poetry book and my Nuttens Bing Heritage II.
 Despite what any passersby may think, I am in fact fun at parties.